The unlimited access meal plan sounds great but what if I miss a meal because of work, class or an extra activity?

 - The HACCP Committee establishes and monitors food safety policies and procedures.

-- Dining Center Special Event Teams plans and presents special events in each of the dining centers.
+- Dining Center Special Event Teams plan and present special events in each of the dining centers.

-When would there be a "block" when using my NCard in the Dining Services?
+When or why would there be a "block" on my NCard with Dining Services?

-There are different situations with the unlimited access meal plans that cause a "block" to occur – the situations are as follows:
+There are different situations with the unlimited access meal plans that cause a "block" to occur such as:

-- If you have eaten at any of the residence hall Dining Services during the dining service's lunch period of time and you try to eat at the Nebraska Training Table, you will be blocked.
-Also, if you have eaten at the Nebraska Training Table during their lunch period of time (10:30 a.m. – 1:00 p.m.), and then try to eat at any of the residence hall dining services during their lunch period of time, you will be blocked.
+- If you've eaten at any of the residence hall dining centers during Dining Services' lunch period/time and you try to eat at the Nebraska Training Table, you will be blocked.
+Also, if you've eaten at the Nebraska Training Table during their lunch period/time (10:30 a.m. – 1:00 p.m.) and then try to eat at any of the residence hall dining centers during the same lunch period/time, you will be blocked.

-- If you have eaten at any of the residence hall dining services during the dining service's lunch period of time and you try to eat lunch at the East Campus Corner Deli, you will be blocked.
-Also, if you have eaten at the East Campus Corner Deli during their lunch period of time (1:00–2:30 p.m.), and then try to eat at any of the residence hall dining services during their lunch period, you will be blocked.
+- If you've eaten at any of the residence hall dining centers during Dining Services' lunch period/time and you try to eat lunch at the East Campus Corner Deli, you will be blocked.
+Likewise, if you've eaten at the East Campus Corner Deli during their lunch period/time (1:00–2:30 p.m.) and then try to eat at any of the residence hall dining centers during their lunch period, you will be blocked.

-- If you have eaten at any of the residence hall dining services during the lunch period of time and you try to eat at Husker Hoagies or Husker Heroes, you will be blocked.
-Also, if you have eaten at Husker Hoagies or Husker Heroes during their lunch period of time (10:30 a.m. – 3:30 p.m.), and then try to eat at any of the residence hall dining services during lunch, you will be blocked.
+- If you've eaten at any of the residence hall dining centers during the lunch period/time and you try to eat at Husker Hoagies, Husker Heroes, or Huskers On-The-Go, you will be blocked.
+Similarly, if you have eaten at Husker Hoagies or Husker Heroes during their lunch period/time (10:30 a.m. – 3:30 p.m.) or Huskers On-The-Go during their lunch period/time (10:30 a.m. – 4:30 p.m.) and then try to eat at any of the residence hall dining centers during the same lunch period/time, you will be blocked.

-- If you take a sack meal for breakfast, lunch and/or dinner - you will be blocked from any of the residence hall dining services for the meal period that you received the sack meal.
+- If you take a sack meal for breakfast, lunch and/or dinner, you will be blocked from any of the residence hall dining centers for the meal period that you received the sack meal.

-- If you attend a special meal (Monday – Friday) at any of the residence hall dining services for which your NCard number has been entered in the ID system, you will be blocked from going to a Residence Hall Dining Service during that meal period.
+- If you attend a special meal (Monday – Friday) at any of the residence hall dining centers for which your NCard number has been entered in the ID system, you will be blocked from going to a residence hall dining center during that same meal period.

-What if I am not feeling well and can't come to my dining center for meal(s)?
+What if I'm not feeling well and can't get to a dining center for meal(s)?

-Let your RA or Wellness Advocate know that you are not feeling well.
-There is a Sick Meal Tray form available at the 24-hour desk of each residence hall complex that needs to be completed by the person selecting a meal for you.
+Let your RA or Wellness Advocate know that you're not feeling well.
+There's a Sick Meal Tray form available at the 24-hour desk of each residence hall complex that needs to be completed by the person getting a meal for you.
 The completed form needs to be given to the Dining Center checker who will enter your information so that you can receive a meal in your room.
-Please remember that the student picking up the meal must bring the ill student's NCard and show to the checker.
+Please remember that the student picking up the meal must bring the ill student's NCard and show it to the checker.
 If you have any questions about the procedures please feel free to ask a Dining Service management team member.

 How can I change my meal plan?

-To change your meal plan, e-mail Housing at: firstname.lastname@example.org (mailto:email@example.com).
+To change your meal plan, e-mail Housing at housing.unl.edu.